Spring Garden Revival

 Post-Seeding Erosion Control in Compliance with Marblehead's MS4 Stormwater Permit Program

-Erosion control after seeding is required under the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
-21), as Marblehead participates in the MS4 stormwater permit program.
-The MassDEP Stormwater Management Standards require mulch application within 24 hours of seeding, using straw at 50-100 lbs per 1000 sq ft.
-On slopes, install erosion control blankets and silt fences or filter socks to prevent sediment runoff.
-These practices protect both coastal and freshwater resources and are monitored by the Board of Health: Marblehead Board of Health
+To protect Marblehead’s waterways, all seeding projects must comply with the MS4 program under the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
+21).
+The MassDEP Stormwater Management Standards require mulch application within 24 hours of seeding (straw 50-100 lbs per 1000 sq ft), use of erosion control blankets on slopes, and installation of silt fences or filter socks to prevent sediment runoff.
+These measures are especially important near coastal and freshwater resources.
+For additional guidance, consult the U.S. Environmental Protection Agency Region 1.

-Marblehead, MA
+7 Widger Road, Marblehead, MA 01945

 Phone: (781) 631-0212